Titanfall

-Titanfall is a series of video games that mainly feature first-person shooter games.
+Titanfall is a media franchise that mainly features first-person shooter games.
 The series was created by Respawn Entertainment and debuted on Xbox and Microsoft Windows; it has expanded to other consoles and platforms.

 Gameplay

 In Titanfall, players control "Pilots" and their mech-style Titans, and fight in six-on-six matches set in the war-torn outer space colonies of the Frontier.
 The game is optimized for fast-paced, continual action, aided by wall-running abilities and populations of computer-controlled soldiers.
-Other titles in the series includes unique characters who are able to use special abilities.
+Other titles in the series include unique characters who are able to use special abilities.